7. DISEASE MANAGEMENT

 Only a small phase II study including 10 patients with high-risk UTUC evaluated the efficacy of pembrolizumab in the neoadjuvant setting [222].
 However, no pathological response was observed and one treatment-related death was reported.
 Thus, there is currently no evidence to support the use of neoadjuvant immunotherapy for high-risk UTUC.

-7.2.4.2.
+7.2.3.2.
 Adjuvant treatments

-7.2.4.2.1.
+7.2.3.2.1.
 Bladder instillations

-7.2.4.2.2.
+7.2.3.2.2.
 Systemic Chemotherapy

-In a retrospective study histological subtypes of UTUC exhibit different survival rates and adjuvant chemotherapy was only associated with an OS benefit in patients with pure UC [282].
-However, whilst histological subtypes of UTUC exhibit different survival rates in retrospective studies, adjuvant chemotherapy should be considered where UC is the dominant pathology.
+In a retrospective study histological subtypes of UTUC exhibit different survival rates and adjuvant chemotherapy was only associated with an OS benefit in patients with pure UC [237].
+However, whilst histological subtypes of UTUC exhibit different survival rates in retrospective studies, adjuvant chemotherapy should be considered whenever UC is the dominant pathology.

-Table 2: Definitions of platinum-eligibility for systemic treatment of urothelial carcinoma.
-[2]
+Table 2: Definitions of platinum-eligibility for systemic treatment of urothelial carcinoma [2]

 Platinum-eligible | Platinum-ineligible | |